UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

            :alt: Unix terminal showing the pwd command

 The address shown will be different depending on your computer settings and user name.
 Here the user name is alex.
 You should be able to open File Explorer/Finder/similar and find the same location on your computer.

-It's not that you can't use the graphical interface to view this, it's that entering written commands gives us precise control and a log of what we've done.
+It's not that you can't use the graphical interface to view this information, it's that entering written commands gives us precise control and a log of what we've done.
 If you press the up arrow :console:`↑` on the keyboard you can see previous commands that you've entered.
 Press it multiple times to see earlier commands.
 Or, enter

 .. tab-set::
     :sync-group: os